 • Downtown Streets Team We have been involved in Downtown Streets for over a decade.
 Our core values are inline with Downtown Streets philosophy.
 They believe that treating people with dignity and empowering them to be a part of the solution to their struggles is a major factor in their ultimate success.
 Their approach is unique in that we not only challenge Team Members to take an active role in their own recovery but empower them to create long-term solutions for their peers.
 We have participated in their soup kitchen for Thanksgiving as well as are a sponsor of A Classic Rock Christmas Party.
 Our sponsorship helps homeless and low-income people find permanent housing and employment.

 • City Team Ministries We sponsor City Team Ministries since 1994 through BOMA Silicon Valley’s annual Share Your Holiday program.
 The program adopts needy families during the holidays by providing food, sundries, clothes and a gift for every child.

 • Making Strides Against Breast Cancer We have participated in Bay Area Making Strides Against Breast Cancer events annually from 2006-2015.
 Employees raise funds with a company match to support the cause to grant more birthdays to those affected by this horrible disease.

 • HIF (Housing Industry Foundation) We have sponsored HIF events annually since 2009.
 We sponsor their annual Summit as well as their annual Golf Classic.
+In 2017 we sponsored their 2nd annual Kick out Homelessness Kickball event.
 In addition, we helped rebuild their Sisters of Charity project, St. Claire Apartments.
 The St. Claire Apartments assists those with housing crisis’ in San Mateo and Santa Clara counties.

 Contact us today to partner with a company that cares.